sunil3590/artificial-guy/README.md

 ### Given a story, performs Natural Language Processing and builds a Knowledge Representation graph.
 The graph is then used to answer user questions on the story.

 #### Technologies
-1. Stanford CoreNLP
+1. Stanford CoreNLP - used to perform NLP on the user story.
-2. Neo4j
+2. Neo4j - used to store and query knowledge graph

 #### NLP
 1. Co reference resolution